 Traditional individual retirement accounts, or IRAs, are tax-deferred, meaning that you don’t have to pay tax on any interest or other gains the account earns until you withdrawal the money.
-Additionally, the contributions you make to the account may entitle you to a tax deduction each year.
+The contributions you make to the account may entitle you to a tax deduction each year.
 However, the Internal Revenue Service (IRS) restricts who can claim a tax deduction for contributions to traditional IRAs based on various factors.

 Are you eligible for a tax deduction?

 Everyone is eligible to make contributions to a traditional IRA, but a tax deduction for those contributions may not always be available.
 You may need to reduce or entirely eliminate your IRA deduction if you or your spouse